-For puppies under four months of age, we recommend you feed three meals per day.
-Puppies older than four months, feed at least two meals per day.
+For puppies under four months of age, we recommend you feed them three meals per day.
+Puppies older than four months feed at least two meals per day.

 For toy breed or very small puppies, meal feed 4 times daily until 6 months of age.

-Use toothpaste formulated for pets and a soft-bristled toothbrush, and brush your pet’s teeth every day.
-There are many other products available- such as chews, dental diets, water additive, sealants or rinses- that can be added to your brushing routine to help prevent periodontal disease.
+Use toothpaste formulated for pets, a soft-bristled toothbrush, and be sure to brush your pet’s teeth every day.
+There are many other products available- such as chews, dental diets, water additive, sealants, or rinses- that can be added to your brushing routine to help prevent periodontal disease.
 Ask one of our staff for information on these products.

 Proactive preventative care will not only improve the quality of your pet’s life but also will add years to it.
 We are offering an opportunity to spread the cost of your pet’s preventative care conveniently over 12 months.
 Click on this Puppy Wellness Plan link for more details.